kmcurry/ez-rm/README.md

 **mobile-rm**

 Our mobile phones are the other main sources for our relationship data.
+If NSA is going to use that metadata you might at well use it, too!

 **social-rm**